 Credit Hours: 3.00

-Section Notes: 16+ ACT Reading AND English AND B or higher in most recent hs English course; OR • 2.7+hs cumulative unweighted GPA AND B or higher in most recent hs English course.
-Must take EN098 w/same instructor.
+Section Notes: 16+ ACT Reading and English and B or higher in most recent high school English Course or 2.7+ high school cumulative unweighted GPA and B or higher in most recent high school English course.

 Credit Hours: 3.00